mimbres/neural-audio-fp/README.md

 ## Intro

-This is the code and dataset release (on July 2021) of the [neural audio fingerprint](https://arxiv.org/abs/2010.11910).
+This is the first code and dataset release (on July 2021) for reproducing [neural audio fingerprint](https://arxiv.org/abs/2010.11910).

 ## Requirements
 Minimum:

 - NVIDIA GPU with CUDA 10+
-- Free disk space 20 GB for experiments with **mini** dataset
+- 20 GB of free SSD space for mini dataset experiments

 <details>
   <summary> More info </summary>

-  #### System requirements to reproduce ICASSP result
+  #### System requirements to reproduce the ICASSP result

   - CPU with 8+ threads
   - NVIDIA GPU with 11+ GB V-memory